avian2/jsonmerge/README.rst

   You can specify an additional item ID to be ignored using the *ignoreId* merge option.

+arrayMergeByIndex
+  Merge array items by their index in the array.
+Similarly to *arrayMergeById* strategy, the resulting arrays have items from both *base* and *head* arrays.
+Items that occur at identical positions in the array will be merged based on the strategy specified further down in the hierarchy.

 objectMerge
   Merge objects.
 Resulting objects have properties from both *base* and *head*.
 Any properties that are present both in *base* and *head* are